 Meet Our Assistant Principal

 Greetings Harriet Tubman Community,

-It is with uttermost joy that I write this letter to you as the incoming Assistant Principal of Harriet Tubman Elementary School.
-Even though I have only had limited interactions with the entire Tubman community, I can already tell that it is a unique and special place that I am incredibly excited to become a part of.
-During my research of Tubman Elementary, I learned a lot about the culture and climate of our school.
-This knowledge causes me to be delighted and grateful to be among you.
-I am truly honored to be given this opportunity and look forward to supporting and building relationships with you and our community.
+It is with uttermost joy that I write this letter to you as the Assistant Principal of Harriet Tubman Elementary School.
+The entire Tubman community is a unique and special place that I am incredibly excited to be a part of.

 I have been committed to the Chicago Public Schools for 15 years.
 I have been a classroom teacher, and most of those years I taught middle school.
 Along with that, I engaged in leadership roles such as MYP Teacher Leader, ILT Facilitator, Data Strategist, School Scheduler, Technology Coordinator, and LSC Teacher Representative.
 Throughout my career, I followed the advice of Abraham Lincoln, who said, "I will prepare, and someday my chance will come."
 Over the past eight years, I have been a student of my profession, and worked untiringly to develop and improve my skill sets.
 I participated in every training available to remain relevant and relatable both academically and emotionally.